Why Singapore Matters

 Engage qualified advisors when:

-- Claiming industry-specific incentives or multi-year concessions.
+- Claiming industry-specific incentives

-- Operating cross-border or facing PE exposure.
+- Operating cross-border or facing PE risks

-- Undergoing restructuring, M&A, or rapid scale-up.
+- Undergoing restructuring, M&A, or rapid growth

-- Responding to IRAS audits or enquiries.
+- Responding to IRAS audits or complex inquiries

 Essential Regulatory Sources

-IRAS – Corporate tax, GST, foreign income rules
+- IRAS – Corporate tax, GST, foreign income rules

-ACRA – Company filing, audit exemptions, financial reporting
+- ACRA – Company filing and reporting

-CPF Board – Employer and employee contribution rules
+- CPF Board – Employer contribution rules

 Terra Advisory Services Final Thought

-Compliance is Strategy
+Compliance as a growth Strategy